abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Memory pools
 ============

-Memory pools provide a way to manage memory with stream-ordered behavior, ensuring proper synchronization and avoiding memory access errors.
-Division of a single memory system into separate pools allows querying the access path properties of each partition.
+Memory pools provide a way to manage memory with stream-ordered behavior while ensuring proper synchronization and avoiding memory access errors.
+Division of a single memory system into separate pools facilitates querying the access path properties for each partition.
 Memory pools are used for host memory, device memory, and unified memory.

 Set pools
 ---------

-The ``hipMallocAsync()`` function uses the current memory pool, while also providing the opportunity to create and use different pools with the ``hipMemPoolCreate()`` and ``hipMallocFromPoolAsync()`` functions respectively.
+The ``hipMallocAsync()`` function uses the current memory pool and also provides the opportunity to create and access different pools using ``hipMemPoolCreate()`` and ``hipMallocFromPoolAsync()`` functions respectively.

 Unlike NVIDIA CUDA, where stream-ordered memory allocation can be implicit, in AMD HIP, it's always explicit.
 This requires you to manage memory allocation for each stream in HIP while ensuring precise control over memory usage and synchronization.